 My Overall Thoughts

 In the past, I’ve always used a big open tote as my personal item for travel.
-While it was spacious and worked fine, I didn’t like the idea that there was no zipper at the top to keep my items secure while traveling abroad.
+While it was spacious and worked fine, I didn’t like the idea that there were very few pockets for organization and quick/easy access, and that there was no zipper at the top to keep my items secure while traveling abroad.
 I also was always bothered by how heavy it got, and therefore uncomfortably weighing down my shoulder on travel days.
-I looked at totes with a zipper, but couldn’t quite decide on the best one.
+I looked at totes with a zipper, but couldn’t quite decide on that seemed worthwhile.
 Some were a little too expensive, didn’t have enough pockets to keep me organized, or weren’t quite my style.
 I decided to look at backpacks, even though I haven’t worn a backpack since I was in school.
 I liked the idea of not having something weighing on my shoulder, and also something that I could put on top of my suitcase while wheeling around the airport for easier access to the compartments.

-The site eBags is popular for travel gear with thousands of items to suit every need/occasion from a variety of brands and price points.
 When I saw the Kenneth Cole Reaction Women’s Sophie 15.6″ Laptop Business Backpack, I knew it would be perfect!
 The style and coloring is almost identical to the TUMI one I had my eye on but was way too expensive for me to purchase.
-Compared to $375 for the TUMI backpack, I only spent $60!
+Compared to $375 for the TUMI backpack, I only spent $60 (on sale; regularly $80-$100)!

 *In case you missed my note about it above, all of these photos except the Away suitcase in the canvas bag and the open/empty Away suitcase were taken AFTER my trip.
 You can see how well both pieces of luggage held up over my 3-week trip around Europe.
 I didn’t touch them up or anything!